 Ever since we moved away from the U.S., the allure of unbridled consumerism has faded.
 Now, we shop but only if we have a particular goal in mind.
 Italy is known for style and I was in need of a new pair of glasses.
 We soon discovered that the streets of Bergamo are lined with several stores selling a wide array of the latest in optical fashion.
-I picked up a new pair of sunglasses on our weekend city break and can rest assured that I'm unlikely to encounter this pair back home in Dublin.
+I picked up a new pair of sunglasses on our Bergamo weekend and can rest assured that I'm unlikely to encounter this pair back home in Dublin.

-2. The Twin Dog Phenomenon in Bergamo
+2. The Twin Dog Phenomenon on Our Bergamo Weekend

 The residents of Bergamo seem to love dogs, so much so that they tend to come in sets!
 We enjoyed seeing pairs of pooches (some dressed as fashionably as their owners) walking the streets and lounging around the local cafes in both Bergamo's Città Alta and Città Basso.